-The College's current financial health grade is classified as "Good".
-The College is planning for improved surplus/cash generation primarily to lessen the dependency for support from the University of Bolton, to adequately invest in its Estate - particularly digital - and to lessen the burden of its loan debt.
+The College's current financial health grade is classified as "Requires Improvement".
+The College is planning for improved surplus/cash generation from 2024/25.
 Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on FE funding and the potential post-pandemic cuts to Public Funds.
 Financial risk is mitigated in a number of ways:

-- By rigorous budget setting procedures and sensitivity analysis - Regular in year budget monitoring - Robust financial controls - Exploring ongoing efficiencies particularly with joint services/procurement across the Group.
+- · By rigorous budget setting procedures and sensitivity analysis - · Regular in year budget monitoring - Robust financial controls - Exploring ongoing efficiencies particularly with joint services/procurement across the Group.